masci/dev/site/content/book/accelerate.md

   - Provide resources and tools that make work meaningful
   - Support and embody transformational leadership

+### The four KPIs of delivery performance

+- delivery lead time
+  - time from customer request to customer satisfaction
+  - time of design and validation + time to release
+- deployment frequency
+- MTTR (Mean Time To Restore)
+- Change fail rate

 ### Other notes

 - Improvements in software delivery are always possible as long as  leadership provides consistent